 Minneapolis Third Precinct police station set on fire after rioters break in

+The Third Precinct police station in Minneapolis was set ablaze Thursday night as violent protests continued in the city -- and other cities across the U.S. -- following Monday's death of George Floyd, a black man who died while in police custody.

+More than 500 members of the National Guard were heading to the Twin Cities region, called in by Gov. Tim Walz, the Star Tribune of Minneapolis reported.

-Police in Minneapolis tried to disperse a crowd gathering near the city’s Third Precinct police station on Thursday night, firing “flash bang” shots and then tear gas, according to reports.
+Rioters broke into the precinct around 10 p.m. local time, after police on the rooftop previously tried to disperse a gathering crowd using "flash bang" shots and tear gas, according to reports.

-Television images showed several officers launching the warning shots and tear gas from the roof of the police station around 9 p.m. local time.
+The rioters entered the building and sparked the fire after police officers on the roof were rescued by helicopter, reports said.

+The precinct is located only a short distance away from where Floyd died Monday.
+Video images showing Floyd lying in the street with a police officer's knee against his neck, sparked outrage across the nation.
+Four police officers connected to the incident were fired Tuesday.

-Soon after, a large fire erupted about two blocks from the police station -- and then some demonstrators were seen breaking into the building after police officers evacuated.
+Earlier Thursday evening, a separate fire erupted about two blocks from the police station -- with no apparent immediate signs of response from the city's fire department.

 GEORGE FLOYD UNREST IN MINNESOTA: FEDS, LAW ENFORCEMENT CALL FOR CALM, TIME TO INVESTIGATE AMID RIOTS